rick-jennings/phable/README.md

 -----------
 - Decide whether or not to add Haystack Bool, Str, List, Dict kinds
     - Note:  For now we assume the Python equivalent types map 1-to-1
-- Review how to better support conversion of Python Grid to Pandas
+- Consider adding or modifying properties of Python Grids to better support conversion to Pandas
-- Authenticate the server by checking the validity of the server final message
+- Authenticate the server by checking the validity of the "server-final-message"
 - Refactor tests to not be restricted to a specific server
-- Verify that the Haystack Kind objects print correctly
+- If applicable, improve how the Haystack Kind objects are printed
-- Confirm if its okay to POST for scram auth and to send an empty grid as data
+- Improve exceptions module